 More in-depth on-site approach with many air samples and on-site microscope work (what I do)

-Many air and surface samples are taken in an effort to find the sources of mold.
+Many air and surface samples are taken in an effort to find the sources of mold growth.
 Most houses have mold growth somewhere.
 Some of these locations may require professional remediation but others might just be areas for home maintenance.

 CAP testing is a new tool, which we have thanks to Dr. Joe Spurgeon.
-Think of it as shortened versions of the ERMI test, only without the often misleading ERMI score, which does not relate to the amount of mold in a home.
+Think of it as shortened versions of the ERMI test, only without the often misleading ERMI or HERTSMI-2 score, which may not relate to the amount of mold in a home.

-CAP is a dust sample, either by vacuuming or by use of a swab.
+CAP is a dust sample, taken either by vacuuming or by use of a swab.
 The lab reports the numbers of mold particulates in “spore equivalents,” or bits and pieces of mold DNA.
-Based on comparison to a study of 93 houses, you can get an idea of the moldiness of your home or HVAC system.
+Based on comparison to a study of 93 houses, you can get an idea of the moldiness of your home or heating and air conditioning system.

 Click for the instructions for CAP testing. (to be posted – please email me for a copy if you read this before they are posted).
 CAP testing is available for 2 species (which are a surrogate for the rest of the 36 species in an ERMI test) for $75, to gauge the moldiness of a house, or for 14 species for main species that address water damage molds for $140, or for other choices.